Emergency Services in Malaysia:

 The Complete Survival Guide

-Knowing how to react in a few seconds can change everything.
-Discover all the essential contacts, medical procedures, and safety tips for a peaceful life in Malaysia.
+Knowing how to react in seconds can change everything.
+Discover all the essential contacts, medical procedures and safety tips for a worry-free life in Malaysia.

 999: Your Single Lifeline

-In Malaysia, the MERS 999 (Malaysian Emergency Response Services) system centralizes all emergency calls.
-Whether you are in Kuala Lumpur, on Penang Island, or in the Sarawak jungle, this unique number connects you instantly to the five main response services:
+In Malaysia, the MERS 999 (Malaysian Emergency Response Services) system handles all emergency calls.
+Whether you are in Kuala Lumpur, on the island of Penang or deep in the Sarawak jungle, this single number connects you instantly to the five main response services:

-- 1 PDRM (Royal Malaysia Police): For any criminal incident or public order disturbance.
+- 1 PDRM (Royal Malaysia Police): For any criminal incident or public disturbance.

-- 2 Medical Services (Ambulances): Managed by the Ministry of Health (KKM).
+- 2 Medical Services (Ambulances): Run by the Ministry of Health (KKM).

-- 3 BOMBA (Fire Department): For fires and technical rescues.
+- 3 BOMBA (Fire and Rescue): For fires and technical rescues.

-- 4 APM (Civil Defense): Assistance during natural disasters like floods.
+- 4 APM (Civil Defence): Assistance during natural disasters such as floods.

 - 5 APMM (Coast Guard): For maritime emergencies.